-- 1. Brief the cadets on safety guidelines or any other guidelines pertaining to the activity. - 2.
-Have the guest speaker from the service group being assisted, include an explanation of: - a. the objectives of the activity, - b. resources required, - c. the set-up of the activity, and - d. safety guidelines while performing the activity. - 3.
+- Brief the cadets on safety guidelines or any other guidelines pertaining to the activity. - 2.
+Have the guest speaker from the service group being assisted explain the following: - a. the objectives and importance of the activity, - b. resources required, - c. the set-up of the activity, and - d. safety guidelines while performing the activity. - 3.
 Have the cadets participate in the activity and where possible, perform the duties of a team leader. - 4.
-Have the guest speaker debrief the cadets.

-5. If the cadets are assigned as team leaders, they will be debriefed on their performance as part of PO 303 (Perform the Role of a Team Leader, Chapter 3).
+Have the guest speaker debrief the cadets. - 5.
+If the cadets are assigned as team leaders, they will be debriefed on their performance as part of PO 403 (Act as a Team Leader).